AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

 5. If you want to map a different value in place of the token values, click the **Rename Token Values** option.
 Then click **Generate Mappings** to display the list of token values.

-6. in the `Generate Mappings` dialog, click **Generate** to confirm that you want to overwrite mappings with server-generated mappings. < WRITER'S NOTE: This message is changing. >
+6. in the `Generate Mappings` dialog, click **Generate** to confirm that you want to overwrite mappings with server-generated mappings. <!--WRITER'S NOTE: This message is changing. -->

    OCS searches for any streams that match the stream pattern, and it provides a list of the token values.